Shynixn/PetBlocks/docs/source/customizing/guialltags.rst

 ================================ ========================================================
 Tag                              Description
 ================================ ========================================================
-pet-enabled                      Hides or blocks when the pet is enabled pet-disabled                     Hides or blocks when the pet is disabled sound-enabled                    Hides or blocks when the pet sound is enabled sound-disabled                   Hides or blocks when the pet sound is disabled particle-enabled                 Hides or blocks when the pet particle is enabled particle-disabled                Hides or blocks when the pet particle is disabled no-permission                    Hides or blocks when the player has not got the permission specified in the permission tag
+pet-enabled                      Allows, blocks, shows or hides when the pet is enabled pet-disabled                     Allows, blocks, shows or hides when the pet is disabled sound-enabled                    Allows, blocks, shows or hides when the pet sound is enabled sound-disabled                   Allows, blocks, shows or hides when the pet sound is disabled particle-enabled                 Allows, blocks, shows or hides when the pet particle is enabled particle-disabled                Allows, blocks, shows or hides when the pet particle is disabled permission                       Allows, blocks, shows or hides when the player has got the permission specified in the permission tag no-permission                    Allows, blocks, shows or hides when the player has not got the permission specified in the permission tag
-<aitype>                         Hides or blocks when the pet has got the specified ai type name
+<aitype>                         Allows, blocks, shows or hides when the pet has got the specified ai type name
-<aitype>:<tag>                    Hides or blocks when the pet has got the specified ai type name and tag name
+<aitype>:<tag>                   Allows, blocks, shows or hides when the pet has got the specified ai type name and tag name
 ================================ ========================================================

 The set-skin tag